Effect of Jitter on the Settling Time of Mesochronous Clock Retiming Circuits: Markov chain model of the clock recovery circuit

 The shaded area represents the probability that the data transition occurs to the right of the sampling clock position, when the mean of the data transition is to the left of the sampling clock transition ($m>0$).
 This is the probability of a phase update in the wrong direction.
 This probability can be calculated as follows.

-The probability of an update in the correct direction can then be calculated as $P(update:right)=1-P(update:wrong)$.
-Note that these probabilities will be scaled by the probability of transitions.
+where $\mbox{\it erfc}(x)$ is the standard complementary error function~\cite{markov}.
+The probability of an update in the correct direction can then be calculated as

+Note that these probability values will be scaled by a factor which equals the probability of transitions since the transitions occur independent of the clock jitter.
 For a source which outputs 1 and 0 with equal probability, the probability of transition is also $1/2$.
-Since the data transitions are independent of the clock jitter, the probabilities can be multiplied.
-This equation is then used to construct the probability transition matrix of the Markov chain, to predict the mean time to absorption and the standard deviation of the time to absorption.
+This equation is then used to construct the probability transition matrix of the Markov chain to predict the mean time to absorption and the standard deviation of the time to absorption.
 As noted earlier, absorption in this case is defined as the phase difference between the mean of data position and sampling clock position being $>3\sigma _{ck}$.
-Figure~\ref{fig:ch6:model-random-jitter} shows the plots of the mean time to absorption and the standard deviation of the time to absorption with the initial clock position as estimated by the Markov chain model, when $\sigma _{ck}=20\tau$, i.e. standard deviation of the clock jitter is 2\% of the clock period.
+Fig.~\ref{fig:ch6:model-random-jitter} shows the plots of the mean time to absorption and the standard deviation of the time to absorption with the initial clock position as estimated by the Markov chain model, when $\sigma _{ck}=20\tau$, i.e., standard deviation of the clock jitter is 2\% of the clock period.